Hachinijuu/Hachinijuu/README.md

-My name's Hachi.
-I'm an all-rounder game developer, artist and designer.
-I work my best in C# and C++.
+I'm Hachi/Vibeware.
+I am a game developer based in Ontario.

-Check the links to see what I'm actively working on.
+Check the links to see what I'm  working on at the moment.
+I keep it updated to the best of my ability =)